adpol95/ExpressJS-Server/README.md

-# Boilerplate Express server for user storage
+# Boilerplate Express server for the storage of users

 ## Install
 npm i or yarn